HubSpot/BuckyServer/README.md

 There are a few of types of modules:

+- Server - Use to set properties of the Bucky Server
+  - port - Use to set the port that Bucky Server will listen to
+  - appRoot - Use to define the root of the endpoint
+  - https - Use to set options for running Bucky Server in https mode
+    - port - Use to specify the port for https, if not populated the http server port + 1
+    - options - Use to define the certificates for https.
+[List of all possible options](https://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener)
+      - For all options that accept a buffer you can use the path to the file and they'll be read in
+  - httpsOnly - If this flag is set to true then Bucky Server will not run in http mode
 - Logger - Use to have Bucky log to something other than the console
 - Config - Use to have Bucky pull config from somewhere other than the default file
 - App - Use to do things when Bucky loads and/or on requests.
 Auth, monitoring initialization, etc.